The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a

 Consequently the Lyapunov exponent can be written as

 where $L$ is a positive integer and

-In the following, we view the adjacent $\kappa$ lattice sites as a ``super unit cell".
-Next we assume $L=m\kappa+1$ ($m$ is an integer) and $|\Psi(0)|/|\Psi(1)|$ is a finite non-zero real number, the Lyapunov exponent can be reduced into
+In the following, we consider the adjacent $\kappa$ lattice sites as a ``super unit cell".
+Additionally, we assume that $L=m\kappa+1$ (where $m$ is an integer) and that $|\Psi(0)|/|\Psi(1)|$ is a finite, non-zero real number.
+In this case, the Lyapunov exponent can be reduced to

 where cluster transfer matrix $CT_n$ for $n-th$ ``super unit cell" is defined as

 where $\theta_n=2\pi\beta n\kappa +\phi$.